oracle/coherence-operator/docs/samples/operator/logging/custom-logs/README.md

       --version 1.0.0-SNAPSHOT coherence-community/coherence
    ```

-   Because we use stateful sets, the coherence cluster will start one pod at a time.

-   You can change this by using `--set store.podManagementPolicy=Parallel` in the above command.

    Use `kubectl get pods -n sample-coherence-ns` to ensure that all pods are running.
    All 3 storage-coherence-0/1/2 pods should be running and ready, as below: